The Importance of Sleep: A Self-Improvement Plan for Rest and Restoration

 3. Create a Sleep‑friendly Environment

 Ensure that your sleeping environment is conducive to restful sleep.
 Keep your bedroom cool, quiet, and dark.
-Use comfortable bedding and invest in a supportive mattress and pillows.
-Consider using white noise machines or earplugs to block out any disruptive sounds.
+Use comfortable bedding and invest in a supportive mattress and pillows that suit your preferred sleeping position.
+Consider adding a white noise machine or earplugs to block disruptive sounds.
 Make your bedroom a sanctuary dedicated to quality sleep.

 4. Limit Stimulants and Electronics

 Avoid consuming stimulants such as caffeine and nicotine close to bedtime, as they can interfere with your ability to fall asleep.
-Additionally, limit your screen time in the evening, as the blue light emitted by electronic devices can disrupt your sleep-wake cycle.
-Instead, opt for relaxing activities that promote a calm state of mind.
+Additionally, limit your screen time in the evening, as the blue light emitted by electronic devices can disrupt your sleep‑wake cycle.
+If you need to use devices, consider wearing blue‑light blocking glasses to reduce exposure.

 5. Prioritize Relaxation and Stress Management